-CIAC Definition -- A jamboree is a contest among three or more teams in which no team may play more than the equivalent of the regulation time established for that sport, and no team may participate against the same opponent for more than one-half of the normal regulation time established for that sport.
+CIAC Definition -- A jamboree is a pre-season, non-CIAC contest among three or more teams in which no team may play more than the equivalent of the regulation time established for that sport, and no team may participate against the same opponent for more than one-half of the normal regulation time established for that sport.
 The purpose and conditions of a jamboree are as follows:

 - 1. Formal contest that simulates game conditions, officials are present. - 2.
-Team cannot play more than the total regulation time for that sport and no more than $\frac{1}{2}$ of the regulation time against any one opponent. - 3.
-Published on an announced schedule and counts toward CIAC weekly limitation. - 4.
-Must meet all game conditions established by CIAC, bound by the National Federation Rules.
+Team may not play more than the total regulation time for that sport and no more than $\frac{1}{2}$ of the regulation time against any one opponent. - 3.
+Published on an announced schedule. - 4.
+Must meet all game conditions established by CIAC,

-- 5. Cannot be held earlier than the 8th day of practice. - 6.
-Cannot be more than one per sport per year. - 7.
+- 5. May not be held earlier than the 8th day of practice. - 6.
+May not be more than one per sport per year. - 7.
 Must be sponsored by a CIAC member school. - 8.
 Admission to contests normally charged. - 9.
 Usually announced in newspapers and results reported in newspapers. - 10.
 Uniforms usually worn, score and time usually kept. - 11.
-Cannot be conducted after the close of the regular season.
+May not be conducted after the close of the regular season.

 4.6.
-F. SCRIMMAGE (DEFINITION)
+F. SCRIMMAGE (DEFINITION) - A practice contest